TonyJosi97/os/docs/Dev_Docs.md

 ## BIOS

+**`It is BIOS that loaded our 512-byte boot sector into memory and then, having finished its initialisations, told the CPU to jump to the start of our code, whereupon it began executing our first instruction, then the next, then the next, etc.`**

 When the computer boots, the BIOS doesn't know how to load the OS, so it delegates that task to the boot sector.
 Thus, the boot sector must be placed in a known, standard location.
 That location is the first sector of the disk (cylinder 0, head 0, sector 0) and it takes 512 bytes.

 To make sure that the "disk is bootable", the BIOS checks that bytes 511 and 512 of the alleged boot sector are bytes 0xAA55.